Machine Learning Basics (2026): A Practical Beginner Guide + Examples & Projects

 Using the trained model to produce predictions on new data.

-Separating data so you can evaluate performance on unseen examples.
+Separating data so you can measure generalisation and avoid tuning on the test set.

 Overfitting

-When a model performs well on training data but fails to generalise.
+When a model performs well on training data but fails to generalise to new data.

 Found this useful?
 Share this guide: